 During the year, Lesley James, Kay Chaldecott and Richard Mully stepped down from the Board.
 I am very grateful for their support and wise counsel over the years.

 The Board completed a review of the 2018 Corporate Governance Code and assessed our governance arrangements to ensure that they were in line with the new requirements.
 We are pleased to report that in most cases the Company has already been progressing projects or has planned initiatives in the upcoming year so that we are well placed to comply with the 2018 Code in FY19/20.
 Where gaps have been identified, proposals are being presented to the Board and its Committees for consideration over the course of the upcoming year.

-Our approach to governance is outlined in the Annual Report, which describes how we integrate into our business the main principles of the 2016 UK Corporate Governance Code (the Code).
-The Code’s principles on remuneration are addressed in the Directors’ remuneration report which is set out on pages 86 to 109.
+Our approach to governance is outlined in the following report which describes how we integrate into our business the main principles of the 2016 UK Corporate Governance Code (the Code).